Flourishing in the NEXT season A Season Of Discovering What's Next

 The contrast between the response of these two children to my presence was remarkable.
 To me the first represented a superficial reaction to the breakdown of life and aging, while the second defied it.
 The later looked at the heart and soul behind wrinkles and yellow teeth.
 I might even be so bold to say that even seeing agedness, loved anyways because it’s a part of who the person is in the cycle of life.
 After all, being a grandma requires aging…there is no getting around it.
 And let's face it, grandmas are one of the most loved and adored people on the planet.

 But, I have to be honest and tell you that I was caught off guard when the first boy made his comment.
 That’s because older people do eventually lose a sense of their appearance.
-They don't realize their teeth are yellow, or that hair is growing out of their ears.
+They don't realize their teeth are yellow, or that, perhaps, hair is growing out of their ears.
 They are unaware when their clothes are stained or torn.
 And even this is a normal part of the aging process.
 Had I arrived at this season?
 Was it my turn?

 My grandson’s unexpected celebration put my fears at ease.
 Not only had I not quite reached that stage, but it wouldn't matter anyway—not to him.
 And it got me thinking about aging gracefully and what that looks like.
 So rather than elaborate on how to look younger I’d like to propose that to age in a graceful manner has more to do with inward person than outward.
 Here are two thoughts that I think are pillars to aging gracefully.

 1. Don't allow aging to cause you to take on shame.
 There is nothing shameful about the aging process.
-That's exactly what happened in my encounter with the first child in my story, I was momentarily racked with shame, as if it was distasteful to be older.
+That's exactly what happened in my encounter with the first child in my story, I was momentarily racked with shame, as if it was an embarrassment to be older.
 It made me feel like I needed to try harder to be and look younger.
 And that is a tough gig because it's literally impossible to go backward.
 Plus, being over fifty is a very special season.
 In many cultures the older you are the more respect is given.
-For instance, the Native Americans and Chinese highly regard their elders and consider them as wise contributors to society.
+For instance, the Native American and Chinese cultures highly regard their elders and consider them as wise contributors to society.
 Although we may experience this through our grandchildren's eyes, for the most part in the Western culture youthfulness is worshipped and aging dreaded.
 That’s why coming to the place of being at ease with aging is crucial…for our own hearts.
 Don't look in the mirror and grieve because you don't look twenty.
 Look in the mirror and embrace your maturity as unique to you.
 If you have laugh lines consider it a badge of honor of enjoying life.
 Let maturity and flare shine through your style rather than the relentless effort to look younger.
 Allow yourself the freedom to age.
 Stop expecting so much from yourself in terms of slowing down the aging process.

 2. Value the season of aging as unique.
 If we don't find value in the mature years how will others around us?
 If all we do is pine for the years gone by, we are not fully living in the present.
 It's starts in our own heart.
 We might be surprised how many people recorded in the bible were older when doing amazing things: Moses, Sarah, Abraham just to name a few.
 It's during this season of life that we begin to see the value of time differently.
 We recognize life is short, and the simple things are important.
 Wisdom and life experience flows effortlessly during this time.